thosgood/this-weeks-finds/markdown/251-300/week258.md

 projective resolution as a "puffed-up" version of X that's better for mapping out of than X itself.

-Given this, besides the usual set hom(X,Y) of morphisms from the object X to the object Y, we also get a cochain complex which I'll call the "puffed-up hom":
+Given this, besides the usual set \operatorname{Hom}(X,Y) of morphisms from the object X to the object Y, we also get a cochain complex which I'll call the "puffed-up hom":